cp-algorithms/cp-algorithms/src/data_structures/disjoint_set_union.md

 One of the most powerful applications of DSU is that it allows you to store both as **compressed and uncompressed trees**.
 The compressed form can be used for merging of trees and for the verification if two vertices are in the same tree, and the uncompressed form can be used - for example - to search for paths between two given vertices, or other traversals of the tree structure.

-In the implementation this means that in addition to the compressed ancestor array `parent[]` we will need to keep an array of uncompressed ancestors `real_parent[]`.
+In the implementation this means that in addition to the compressed ancestor array `parent[]` we will need to keep the array of uncompressed ancestors `real_parent[]`.
 It is trivial that maintaining this additional array will not worsen the complexity: changes in it only occur when we merge two trees, and only in one element.